somtochiama/flux2/tests/integration/README.md

 ## Running these tests locally

-1. Copy `.env.sample` to `.env` and add the values for the different variables which includes.  - your Azure DevOps org, personal access tokens and ssh keys for accessing repositories on Azure DevOps org.
+1. Copy `.env.sample` to `.env` and add the values for the different variables which includes - your Azure DevOps org, personal access tokens and ssh keys for accessing repositories on Azure DevOps org.
+Run  `source .env` to set them.
-Run  `source .env`.
+2. Ensure that you have the Flux CLI binary that is to be tested built and ready.
+You can build it by running `make build` at the root of this repository.
+The binary is located at `./bin` directory at the root and by default this is where the Makefile copies the binary for the tests from.
+If you have it in a different location, you can set it with the `FLUX_BINARY` variable
-2. Run `make test-azure`
+3. Run `make test-azure`, setting the location of the flux binary with `FLUX_BINARY` variable